alessimichele/DPA-VAE/README.md

 # DPA-VAE
-Repository for the code of DPA-VAE project.
+Repository for DPA-VAE internship + thesis.

+## To do
+- provare a inserire prior non isotropica
+- fare un GMVAE